 After several years of ZSH with oh-my-zsh, I decided to give fish (Friendly Interactive Shell).
 I heard and read several good things about it.
 I also wanted to test starship (a cross shell prompt) easily without messing with my ZSH configuration.

 Regarding starship, it provides a lot of configuration and options but the default are very good.
 Again, the migration was swift and painless.
-I merely disabled the AWS and GCP plugins to avoid clutering my shell with data I don't often need to get the same behaviour as my old ZSH configuration.
+I merely disabled the AWS and GCP plugins to avoid cluttering my shell with data I don't often need to get the same behavior as my old ZSH configuration.